PTortello/WeatherNotifier/README.md

 #### Features
-The interval of time between the reports are selected by the user.
+The interval of time between reports are selected by the user.

 The only location avaiable for now is my hometown Sorocaba (São Paulo/Brazil).